So entfernst du hartnäckige Flecken - washo.ch

 5. Miracle cure gall soap

 But why does bile soap work so well against many types of stains?
 Bovine bile contains enzymes that are normally required for digestion and therefore easily remove stains that contain fat, protein or dyes.
-However, gall soap is not suitable for delicate textiles.
+However, bile soap is not suitable for delicate textiles.

 Universal stain removers are also not a good choice.
 According to Stiftung Warentest, they usually work no better than a heavy-duty detergent.